justingreerbbi/wordpress-oauth-server/README.md

 ## TODO

 * Look into API enpoint to create a client id via API.
 This will require and `user credentials.
-* Look into cleaning up the headers when the server is responding
+* Look into cleaning up the headers when the server is responding.
+* Clean up All un needed classes and abstracts in the original OAuth Server.